Posting LinkedIn Updates Is an Easy, Fast Way to Stay Proactive on LinkedIn

 Hop over to Hannah’s post for details and screenshots of actual updates people in her network posted, representing each of her 25 suggestions for LinkedIn updates.

-The mix of updates she recommends is as follows:
+The mix of updates she recommends is one-quarter of each of the following:

 POSTS WITH MEDIA